surftrips.co

 Frequently asked

-Tauro is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Tauro is a reef bottom, short heavy barrel over shallow submerged reef, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Tauro